jjojala/trackxsport/README.md

 When receiving a reply to a request, the request contains essentially the same header (except the data length) used in the request.

+### Get Track Descriptors

+To get an overview of what's been stored in the watch's memory, you can make a "Get Track Descriptors" request.
+The exact message to be sent:

+0x48, 0x59, 0x03, 0x01, 0x00, 0x00, ?, ?

+The response message you'll get: